 If your website has a video embedded, it’s important to ensure the autoplay is turned off.
 Better yet, remove the sound.
 Perhaps you think sound can grab attention.
 On the contrary, it’s the easiest way to send your visitors away from your site.

 The moment people hear a noise, they will likely turn the sound off or even leave the site.
-So turn the sound off and start off on the right note.
+So turn the sound off and start on the right note.

 Tiny Text